home | international students | frequently asked questions

 - How can I find assistance regarding taxes?

 - International Center staff members are not authorized to give advice regarding taxes.
 We do have some helpful information about taxes, tax preparation, ITIN, or tax treaty questions on our web site.
 The Internal Revenue Service is the U.S. department in charge of taxes; paper forms and information can be found on their site.
 GLACIER Tax Prep tax preparation software is available free of charge to any international student or scholar with a U-M uniqname and password.
-Assistance is available via GLACIER Tax Prep online help (click on Online Help at the bottom of any screen) or by emailing the GLACIER Tax Prep Support Center at email@example.com.
+Assistance is available via GLACIER Tax Prep online help (click on the Help link at the top of any Glacier Tax Prep screen).
+You will then be able to send a question to the Glacier Tax Prep Support Center.
+The Support Center will send a response to the email address in your Glacier Tax Prep record.
 Some tax information, assistance in filling out tax forms, and W-2s for UM employees and students may be obtained from the U-M Payroll Office; their web site includes information on reporting scholarship/fellowship and tax treaties/taxation.

 - I have more questions.
 How can I meet with an advisor?